Third Year Links

 This section pertains only to final year BEng students.

 - Individual project proposals are put up on the Project Portal early in October and are allocated towards end October.

 - Students are expected to list three projects as their choices - one first choice, one second choice and one third choice.
 Failure to do so will jeopardise your chances of getting your projects in the first round.
 Students who put up their own projects don't need to list all the three choices.

 - If you choose three projects that are very popular, it's likely that you may not get any during the initial allocation phase and will be asked to make another set of choices.

 - The Interim Report is due in the middle of February and it's your responsibility to ensure you meet with your second marker to review your project.
 Failure to do so will count against the 'Project Management' aspect of your Individual Project.

 - Individual Project presentations are held during the last week of the summer term, so please ensure that you stay till the end of the term.

-This section pertains only to third-year MEng and JMC (MEng/MSc) students.
+This section pertains only to third-year MEng students.

 - It is better to start looking early and ensure that you have the placement sorted out as soon as possible.

 - An element of the assessment of the Industrial Placement is the final presentation, which takes place in Week 1 of the Autumn Term of the new Academic Year.
-For the current academic year, the presentations will take place on 6th/7th (week 1) October 2016.
+For the current academic year, the presentations will take place on Thursday and Friday of week 1 in October.